siwar9/kubernetes/exposing-apps-using-service/readme.md

 Version: 2.0.0
 Hostname: my-deployment-dbd86c8c4-h5wsf
 ```
+## Let's delete the Pod and check the ip address

 ## Using kubectl expose to create a Service
 As an alternative to writing a Service manifest, you can create a Service by using kubectl expose to expose a Deployment.